At what age should a puppy be vaccinated? When to vaccinate puppies: pet vaccination schedule

 The above symptoms do not pose a serious danger and, as a rule, go away without medical help within 3 days.
 It is not recommended to disturb a sick puppy.
 There is no need to provoke him to play, force him to eat or drink.
 But bowls with food and clean water should always be nearby.
 If the animal's condition does not improve, it should be shown to a veterinarian.
 It is possible that the vaccinated pet was sick during vaccination, and the vaccination caused even more damage to the weakened body.

 Another unpleasant situation that many owners of four-legged animals encounter is the formation of a subcutaneous lump at the injection site.
 The defect occurs if the doctor incorrectly performed the procedure and introduced the medicine into the intercutaneous space.
 In mild forms, the formation in the dog resolves on its own.
 In severe cases, if the defect does not disappear, but, on the contrary, grows, you cannot do without medical help.
-In some cases, surgery is required, in others it is possible to do without taking medications.
+In some cases, surgery is required, in others it is possible to take medications.
 It all depends on the complexity of the case.

 Attention, TODAY only!